 This means that combined first trimester screening simply tells us if your risk is low or high.

 For example, it tells us whether your baby has a low risk of having trisomy 13, 18 or 21, or whether your baby has a high risk of having trisomy 13, 18 or 21.
+This test gives us an indication of whether we should worry about your baby based on these results.

 Combined first trimester screening does not give a 100% answer.